BioShock: Development

-By 2004, 2K Games, a subsidiary of Take-Two Interactive, offered to publish the game primarily based on the drone/protector/harvester concept, giving Irrational the freedom to develop the story and setting.
-By this point, the story and setting had changed significantly, taking place in an abandoned World War II-era Nazi laboratory that had been recently unearthed by 21st-century scientists.
-Over the decades, the genetic experiments within the labs had gradually formed themselves into an ecosystem centered on the three groups.
+By 2004, 2K Games, a subsidiary of Take-Two Interactive, offered to publish the game primarily based on the drone/protector/harvester concept.
+By this point, the setting had shifted to an abandoned World War II-era Nazi laboratory that had been recently unearthed by 21st-century scientists.
+Over the decades, the genetic experiments within the labs had developed into the drone/protector/harvester ecosystem.
 This version included many of the gameplay elements that would remain in the final BioShock, themselves influenced by concepts from System Shock 2.
-These elements included the use of plasmids and EVE, the need to use stealth or other options to deal with automated security systems, direction through the environment from a non-player character relayed over a radio, and story elements delivered through audio recordings and "ghosts" of deceased characters.
-The funding provided by 2K Games in 2004 was a "modest budget", according to Levine, and when Irrational was acquired by 2K in 2006, the publisher put in a much larger set of funds to complete the game.

-While the gameplay with the 2004 reveal was similar to what resulted in the released version of BioShock, both design and story changed, consistent with what Levine says was then-Irrational Games' guiding principle of putting game design first.
-These areas were also issued due to some internal strife and lack of communication between the various teams within Irrational, part of the result of having to expand the team from six to sixty members for the scope of the project.
+These elements included the use of plasmids and weapon upgrades, or using stealth to evade enemies.
+When Irrational was acquired by 2K in 2006, the publisher boosted the previously-modest budget.
+While the gameplay with the 2004 reveal was similar to the released version of BioShock, the design and story would continue to change, consistent with what Levine says was Irrational's guiding principle of putting game design first.
+These changes also resulted from internal strife and lack of communication between the various teams within Irrational, part of the growing pains of expanding the team from six to sixty members during development.
 The environment was considered bland, and there were difficulties by the team's artists to come up with a consistent vision to meet the level designer's goals.
-A critical junction was a short experiment performed by level designer Jean Paul LeBreton and artist Hoagy de la Plante, setting themselves aside to co-develop a level that became part of the "Tea Garden" area in the released game, which Levine used as a prime example of a "great BioShock space", emphasizing the need for departments to work together.
-Levine found that the cyberpunk theme had been overplayed considering their initial reject from Electronic Arts for System Shock 3, leading towards the underwater setting of Rapture.
+Levine found that the cyberpunk theme had been overplayed considering Electronic Arts's rejection of System Shock 3, leading towards the underwater setting of Rapture.

-The game's lead level designer was Bill Gardner.
-He cited Capcom's survival horror series Resident Evil as a significant influence on BioShock, stating there are "all these nods and all these little elements that I think you can see where Resident Evil inspired us".
-The team were particularly influenced by Resident Evil 4, including its approach to the environments, combat, and tools, its game design and tactical elements, its "gameplay fuelled storytelling" and inventory system, and its opening village level in terms of how it "handled the sandbox nature of the combat" and in terms of "the environment".